ibm-cloud-docs/language-translator/translation-models.md

 # Translation models
 {: #translation-models}

-This page lists translation models for the v3 API.
-The translation models for the v2 API are listed in [Translation models (v2)](translation-models-v2.html).
-{: tip}

 {{site.data.keyword.languagetranslatorshort}} can translate the following languages.
 Click a language in the list below to view a list of compatible translation models.